 Where am I allowed to smoke in State Parks?

 Smoking in Oregon State Parks is allowed only in your vehicles and personal camping units, campsites and portions of day use parks designated as safety rest areas.
+Smoking is not allowed in any park building, including yurts and cabins.
 Smoking is allowed on the ocean shore; however Oregon State Parks is asking anyone who smokes on the ocean shore to properly dispose of their cigarette butts and any other litter.

 Why did State Parks restrict smoking?